sameera/Codoxide.Outcome/README.md

 # Codoxide.Outcome
 `Codoxide.Outcome<T>` is a chainable class for representing the outcome of an operation that uses "Either Monad-like" behavior for Exception-free design.

 The `Codoxide.Outcome` is a collection of libraries that help you write functional-programming style code without going all-out on the functional philosophy.

 NuGet: https://www.nuget.org/packages/Codoxide.Outcome

-##
+## Why?

+Firstly, I'm not a strong functional-programming advocate; nor am I even an expert.
+Being a devoted OOP follower for nearly 20 years, I'd imagine my transition, to functional would be a very very slow process; if ever it even happens.
+I believe that would hold true for most C# developers.
+And I know it's true for my team.
+I wrote `Outcome<T>` to enforce the disciplines, listed below, in my team.
+Some of them, you'd find, are actually borrowed from functional programming.

+1. Exception-free design / ROP
+2. Minimize side-effects
+3. Write code that communicates its intent, devoid of the ceremonies around
+4. Do all of the above, seamlessly, even when async code is involved.

+### Exception-free Design

+"Don't use exceptions for flow control!"

+This is a simple rule we all know.
+However, its easy to back yourself in to a corner where you have no option to throw an exception to break out of the current flow.
+Methods that throw exceptions are what can be called "dishonest interfaces":

 Sample code: